christopheraue/m-ruby-concurrently/USAGE.md

 ## Concurrent Procs

-Concurrently has a single concurrency primitive: the {Concurrently::Proc concurrent proc}.
+The {Concurrently::Proc concurrent proc} is Concurrently's concurrency primitive.
 It looks and feels just like a regular proc.
-In fact, it inherits from `Proc`.
+In fact, {Concurrently::Proc} inherits from `Proc`.

 Concurrent procs are created with {Kernel#concurrent_proc}: